G-MontaG/leetcode/linkedList/README.md

 Solution in-place.
 Comment from author: "If you just use one (like `cur`) how can you return, due to the fact that cur is not pointing to the head any more."

+## Palindrome Linked List

+See comments in python solution